mananahmed/syllabi/philpedagogy.md

 ---
-Title: Theory of Pedagogy
+Title: Shorthands to Pedagogy
 Author: Manan Ahmed
 ---

-##Theory of Pedagogy##
+##Shorthand Guide to my Pedagogy##

-**Shape the syllabus**: My courses have a distinct argument framing my intellectual concern, question or argument.
+**Shape the syllabus**: My courses have a distinct argument framing my intellectual concern, question or field of inquiry.
 I am very explicit and detailed about the Assessments-- I believe in doing micro-assessments throughout the course and releasing the grades immediately.
 Transparency in grading and assessment is key to creating a sustainable and productive relationship.

 **Frame the frame**: I am eager to discuss historiography alongside history, including critically, my own scholarly tradition.
-Similarly, I began every class’s discussion by asking students to re-call and re-assess their previous encounter in the last class.
+Similarly, I began every class’s discussion by asking students to re-call and re-assess their previous experience from the last class.
 What stuck with them, and why?
-It helps to be meta about the class to make clear power and learning.
+I also bring in insights on power, race, gender and class insofar as they intersect with questions of learning.
+It helps to be meta about the instruction as well as the class to make improve the student's learning.

 **Space**: I believe in spatial pedagogy.
 As much as possible, I move students around: by organizing in a circle, taking the class outside, small group work.
 I also use my body in different ways– sitting or standing in different corners.
 It keeps the classroom discussion fluid.